 Signs of the fire were everywhere.
 As Sunny drove north toward Chico along Highway 99, she passed hundreds of acres of grassland and pasture burned in the blaze.
-While the flames had ignored century-old stone fences marking boundaries, new grass, and blackened fence posts were the last reminders of the catastrophe that had devastated this beautiful part of the Sacramento Valley.
-Arriving in Chico, she turned east, taking the Skyway upward into the Sierra foothills toward the town of Paradise and shocked at the extent of the destruction around her—mile after mile of scorched earth topped by dead and dying trees.
+New grass and blackened fence posts were the last reminders of the catastrophe that had devastated this beautiful part of the Sacramento Valley.
+Arriving in Chico, she turned east, taking the Skyway upward into the Sierra foothills toward the town of Paradise, shocked at the extent of the destruction around her—mile after mile of scorched earth topped by dead and dying trees.

 She had read of the fire, seen pictures, interviewed survivors who came to the insurance office where she worked.
-Nothing prepared her for the emotional impact of seeing it all first-hand.
+Nothing had prepared her for the emotional impact of seeing it all firsthand.
 She blinked back sudden tears, moved by the enormity of the tragedy.

 How did this happen?
-And how were people able to survive?
+And how did people survive?
+How did anyone survive?
 Many had been asking the same questions since the dramatic events last November.
 The local congressman came, followed by the governor, the U.S. president, and countless other officials.
 All were seeking answers to the same unanswerable questions.

-The Camp Fire, named for Camp Creek Road where it started, was the deadliest wildfire in California history with eighty-five lives lost.
-It was also the first time, entire communities had simply vanished.
+The Camp Fire, named for Camp Creek Road where it started, was the deadliest wildfire in California history with eighty-five dead.
+It was also the first time entire communities had simply vanished.

 Sunny remembered the “Paradise Lost!” headlines, but Paradise was not the only town to go up in smoke.
 Concow was gone, as was more than half of Magalia.
 Pulga and other small Sierra foothill communities were damaged or destroyed, leaving some fifty thousand people displaced.